From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs

-\descrit{Critic Prompt Design.} We examined the failed exploit attempts and categorized the recurring error patterns.
-These error types directly mirrored our manual verification criteria (e.g., failure to demonstrate the exploit, unclear triggering of the vulnerability, deviation from the CVE description, reliance on dummy/fake exploits, or incorrect script formatting).
-We then incorporated these categories into the \emph{critic} agent’s prompt, allowing it to automatically detect the same issues in the \exploitdev{} logs.
+\descrit{Critic Prompt Design.} We examined the failed exploit attempts and categorized the recurring error patterns, which directly mirrored our manual verification criteria (e.g., lack of exploit demonstration, unclear vulnerability trigger, deviation from CVE description, reliance on dummy/fake exploits, or incorrect script formatting).
+We then incorporated these categories into the \emph{critic} agent’s prompt, enabling it to automatically detect these issues for \exploitdev{}.

 \descrit{Critic Evaluation.} As shown in Figure~\ref{subfig:exploit-critic}, \texttt{o4-mini} achieved the best balance of recall and specificity.
 In contrast, \texttt{o3} was overly strict, rejecting correct exploits and focusing too much on code formatting, while \texttt{gemini-2.5-pro} frequently overlooked incomplete exploit verification. \texttt{Claude-3.7-sonnet} was too lenient, accepting nearly all exploits.
 Based on this evaluation, we selected \texttt{o4-mini} as the most effective critic model for the \exploitcritic.